-As I said above, I really think we need this book today more than ever.
+As I said above, I really think we need The Opposite Of Spoiled today more than ever.
 Whether you have kids already or not, this’ll help set them up for a successful financial life – an absolutely crucial skill!

 What else can you learn from the blinks?

 - The four traits that make up the opposite of spoiled